In This Article

 Before the cat shows, cat memes, and YouTube pages.
 Cats played several roles in early human history.
-While some ancient cultures honored them as gods and little helpers, some saw them as the harbinger of evil, bad omen, and misfortune.
+Some ancient cultures honored cats as gods and little helpers.
+Some saw them as the harbinger of evil, bad omen, and misfortune.

-Some ancient cultures that saw them as evil might want to know that today, we celebrate our feline friends on August 8th of every year, now known as the "International Cat Day.”
+Some ancient cultures that saw them as evil might want to know that today, we celebrate our feline friends on August 8th of every year.
+It is now known as the "International Cat Day.”